Classroom Celebrations and Events

 Parents who would like to acknowledge a child’s birthday in the classroom, please consider the following suggestions and be sure to talk with the teacher in advance to ensure it will work as planned.
 In order to keep the school a productive learning environment that is safe and inclusive for each student please do not bring foods, sweetened beverages or balloons into the classroom for celebrations.

 Some ideas for families:

-- Volunteering in the classroom.
+- Volunteer in the classroom.

-- Teach a child’s celebration song.
+- Teach the class a child’s celebration song.

 - Be creative—come up with your own idea to celebrate at school without food.

 The Classroom Celebrations flier is available for staff and as a resource for families.

 Thank you for supporting your child, and each of the students, to learn, to be healthy, and to be the best they can be.